Temporal Label Smoothing for Early Event Prediction: Dataset details

 \subsection{Task definition}

-In this section, we provide more details on the definition of our early prediction tasks for {circulatory failure} and {respiratory failure} from HiB \citep{yeche2021} and {decompensation} from M3B \citep{harutyunyan2019multitask}.
+In this section, we provide more details on the definition of our early prediction tasks for {circulatory failure} from HiB \citep{yeche2021} and {decompensation} from M3B \citep{harutyunyan2019multitask}.
 A breakdown of event prevalence for each clinical endpoint is given in Table \ref{tab:event_prevalence}.

-\textbf{Circulatory failure} is a failure of the cardiovascular system, detected in practice through elevated arterial lactate ($> 2$ mmol/l) and either low mean arterial pressure ($< 65$ mmHg) or administration of a vasopressor drug. \citet{yeche2021} define a patient to be experiencing a circulatory failure event at a given time if those conditions are met for $2/3$ of timepoints in a surrounding two-hour window.
+\textbf{Circulatory failure} is a failure of the cardiovascular system, detected in practice through elevated arterial lactate ($> 2$ mmol/l) and either low mean arterial pressure ($< 65$ mmHg) or administration of a vasopressor drug. \citet{yeche2021} defines a patient to be experiencing a circulatory failure event at a given time if those conditions are met for $2/3$ of time points in a surrounding two-hour window.
 Early prediction labels are then derived from these event labels as outlined in Section~\ref{sec:problem_formalism}.

-\textbf{Respiratory failure} is defined by \citet{yeche2021} as a P/F ratio (arterial pO$_2$ over FIO$_2$) below $300$ mmHg.
-This definition includes mild respiratory failure, which explains higher event prevalence in Table \ref{tab:event_prevalence}.
-As above, \citet{yeche2021} consider a patient to be experiencing respiratory failure if $2/3$ of timepoints are positive within a surrounding 2h window.

 \textbf{Decompensation} refers to the death of a patient.
 Event labels are directly extracted from the MIMIC-III \citep{johnson2016} metadata about the time of death of a patient.
 Early prediction labels are also extracted following Section~\ref{sec:problem_formalism}.
 Note that decompensation can occur outside of the ICU stay if a patient is sent to a palliative unit, for instance, which can result in patient stays with fewer than 24 positive samples.